-During chemotherapy treatments, I had to stay in the hospital extra days as my body did not clear the chemo in a timely manner.
+During chemotherapy treatments, I had to stay in the hospital for extra days as my body did not clear the chemo in a timely manner.
 I also slept a lot during those stays and again when I came home due to the effects of the chemo on my body.
-In retrospect, I realize that I lost a good amount of time that I will never get back.
-As a result, I cherish everyday and try to make the most of my time.
+In retrospect, I realize I lost a lot of time, that I will never return.
+As a result, I cherish every day and try to make the most of my time.

-In the hospital, I would get frustrated when I had to wait for an aide, a doctor or a nurse as I did not know when they were coming back.
-Minutes seemed like hours and at times, I felt like they did not value my time which was upsetting to me.
-I knew the staff was busy and I was not ‘their only patient’, but that rationale only lasted so long.
+In the hospital, I would get frustrated when I had to wait for an aide, a doctor, or a nurse, as I did not know when they would return.
+Minutes seemed like hours; at times, I felt they did not value my time, which upset me.
+I knew the staff was busy and I was not ‘their only patient,’ but that rationale only lasted so long.

-- I always had my smart phone with me and made sure if was fully charged.
-If I was going to be gone all day, I would also take my phone charger so I could recharge as needed.
-I tried not to talk on my phone unless I was in a private room or a secluded area so I did not disturb anyone else, but did text and use my email to communicate with family and friends
+- I always had my smartphone with me and made sure if was fully charged.
+If I were gone all day, I would also take my phone charger to recharge as needed.
+I tried not to talk on my phone unless I was in a private room or a secluded area, so I did not disturb anyone else, but I did text and use my email to communicate with family and friends.

-- As it was important to me, I tried to keep up on trends in healthcare and shared posts that I thought colleagues would appreciate.
-Reading the responses that people posted allowed me to know, I was not alone and had friends and colleagues who valued my opinions and suggestions.
-I was glad that most of the visits I had were in buildings that had free WIFI which allowed me to stay connected
+- As it was important to me, I tried to keep up with trends in healthcare and shared posts that I thought colleagues would appreciate.
+Reading the responses that people posted allowed me to know I was not alone and had friends and colleagues who valued my opinions and suggestions.
+I was glad that most of my visits were in buildings with free WIFI, which allowed me to stay connected.

-- During many of my wait times, I would make lists of things I needed my husband to bring if I was in the hospital.
-Sometimes it was a book that I wanted to read or some clean clothes that I could use as my stay was sometimes extended.
+- During many of my wait times, I would list things I needed my husband to bring if I was in the hospital.
+Sometimes it was a book I wanted to read or some clean clothes that I could use as my stay was sometimes extended.

-- I also put my ‘bucket list’ together of places I wanted to go, people, I wanted to see or call and things that I wanted to do when I got home.
-This helped keep me focused and feel useful
+- I also put my ‘bucket list’ of places I wanted to go, people I wanted to see or call, and things I wanted to do when I got home.
+This helped keep me focused and feel useful.

 - Another task I found that helped to pass the time was coloring.
-Adult coloring books are the new craze that a lot of people are trying out to help relieve stress.
-Click here to access a podcast you might want to listen to if you have not heard about this latest craze
+Adult coloring books are the new craze that many people are trying to help relieve stress.
+Click here to access a podcast you might want to listen to if you have not heard about this latest craze.

 - Many times I used the time to say my prayers which helped me relax and allowed me to let go of some of the fear and frustration that I felt